 As these salts build up, plants have a harder time drawing up water.
 This can lead to browned, wilted, or lost leaves and slowed growth.
 If too many salts build up, the plant will draw moisture from its own root tips and die.
 For this reason, knowing how to leach a houseplant is important for its overall health.

 Tips for Leaching Salt from Soil

-Next, take your plant outside or put it in a sink or bathtub – anywhere lots of water will be able to drain freely.
+Next, take your plant outside or put it in a sink or bathtub — anywhere lots of water will be able to drain freely.
 Then, slowly pour warm water over the soil, making sure it doesn’t overflow the rim of the pot.
-You want to pour twice as much water as the plant container would hold.
-So for a half gallon pot, slowly pour a gallon of water.
+Pour twice as much water as the plant container would hold.
+For example, for a half gallon pot, slowly pour a gallon of water.

 The water will absorb the salts and carry them away.
-Leaching houseplants every 4 to 6 months will make for clear soil and healthy plants.
+Leaching houseplants every four to six months will make for clear soil and healthy plants.